 Well, it turns out that box had already been ticked.
 A group of volunteer internal peer coaches would support their colleagues with the challenges they faced and help them to them find their own solutions without resorting to managers.
 The programme was already being piloted among our software developers and the next step was to roll it out to the rest of the staff.
 I agreed that on my return from mat leave I would leave my manager hat behind to train as a coach, working with a colleague to roll out the programme, train a cohort of internal coaches, and encourage colleagues to sign up to the programme.

 Another nine months on and here I am – mum to two little ones, a coach and no longer a manager.
 I have been genuinely surprised by what I’ve learned about coaching and by how it can change people and company dynamics, as well as by how much I’ve enjoyed shedding my ‘manager’ label and taking on a new identity as a coach.
 I still get to do the ‘people’ stuff I loved as a manager, it’s just that now I use a whole range of different techniques to support colleagues to draw their own conclusions, find their own solutions, and run with their own ideas.
 It’s liberating.

-To me, it feels like the shift from managing to coaching has been the right thing for Mayden, but we still need to understand what the impact has been across the company so far.
+To me, it feels like the shift from managing to a coaching flat structure has been the right thing for Mayden, but we still need to understand what the impact has been across the company so far.
 We’re going to be doing some analysis over the coming months to understand the effectiveness of the programme.
 To date half of the company have opted to work with an internal coach and feedback has been positive, but we still need to better understand how coaching is impacting the success of the business and how enabling it is for our people.

 So watch this space…